 It’s also common for victims of motorcycle accidents to suffer broken bones.
-Since there is no protection to the body it’s easy for an arm, leg, hand, foot, or arm to break in the crash.
+Since there is no protection for the body it’s easy for an arm, leg, hand, foot, or arm to break in the crash.
 Most breaks occur when the rider braces him or herself for the fall, straightening their arm as they hit the ground.

 Whether you ride with a helmet or take the risk of riding without one, you can suffer an injury to your head in a motorcycle accident.
 Head injuries can include traumatic brain injuries (TBI), skull fractures, facial fractures, facial burns, and much more.
 Your head can easily be injured in a motorcycle crash even when you are wearing a helmet.
-It all depends on the force of the impact of your head with the other vehicle or the road.
+It all depends on the force of the impact of your head on the other vehicle or the road.

 It’s not uncommon for victims of motorcycle accidents to suffer damage to their muscles.
 This damage might not be present right after the accident as it could develop over a period of weeks or months.
 The muscle damage could be limited or it could be permanent, which could lead the accident victim to struggle with motor skills.

 Motorcycle accident victims could also suffer from spine injuries.
 These injuries could range from minor to severe, with the most severe causing the victim to be disabled permanently.
 Spinal cord injuries can also lead to issues with your vision, arms, legs, and other areas of the body.

 Even if you did not suffer a severe injury in your motorcycle accident you should still seek medical treatment.
 It’s quite possible that you could have a delayed onset of pain.
-This is common because of the adrenaline in your body blocking the pain from presenting itself to you.
+This is common because the adrenaline in your body blocks the pain from presenting itself to you.
 If you seek medical treatment the doctor will be able to run a series of tests to spot internal bleeding and other damage.

 Have you been injured in a motorcycle accident?
 Contact our Los Angeles motorcycle accident attorney at 310-997-0904 to schedule a free consultation today.
 Let’s review your injuries and determine what type of compensation you should seek.